 Certificates that you create: You can create a self-signed certificate for which your computer is the authority that creates the certificate.
 This certificate is free of charge and enables you to write, sign, and run scripts on your computer.
 However, a script signed by a self-signed certificate will not run on other computers.

 Typically, you would use a self-signed certificate only to sign scripts that you write for your own use and to sign scripts that you get from other sources that you have verified to be safe.
 It is not appropriate for scripts that will be shared, even within an enterprise.

 If you create a self-signed certificate, be sure to enable strong private key protection on your certificate.
 This prevents malicious programs from signing scripts on your behalf.
 The instructions are included at the end of this topic.

-For more information about the syntax and the parameter descriptions of the MakeCert.exe tool, see Certificate Creation Tool (MakeCert.exe) in the MSDN library.
+For more information about the syntax and the parameter descriptions of the MakeCert.exe tool, see Certificate Creation Tool (MakeCert.exe).

 To use the MakeCert.exe tool to create a certificate, run the following commands in an SDK Command Prompt window.